emiliano1/ingram-scraper-py/README.md

 # Instructions #

 Ingram wanted us to pay like 10k to get images and inventory details.
 So, here is your hack!
+If this works for you then follow me here for more.

 - pull the code (branch master)
 - put the NEW.csv file inside the ingram_scraper folder